 A trooper or ground vehicle unit can perform the standby action to gain a standby token.
 Place it on the battlefield near the unit's unit leader.
 A unit cannot perform an attack action and a standby action in the same activation.
-A unit may only have one standby token at a time.
+A unit can only have one standby token at a time.

-During the Activation Phase, after an enemy unit at range 1-2 and in LOS of any miniature in a friendly trooper or ground vehicle unit with a standby token performs an attack, move, or action, if it is not the friendly unit's activation, it may spend a standby token to perform a free attack action or a free move action.
+During the Activation Phase, after an enemy unit at 2 and in LOS of any miniature in a friendly trooper or friendly ground vehicle unit with a standby token performs an attack, move, or action, if it is not that friendly unit's activation and that attack, move, or action was not caused by an effect of that friendly unit's controlling player, that friendly unit may spend a standby token to perform a free move action or a free attack action.
+The only unit that can be declared as a defender during a free attack action made in this way is the enemy unit that performed the attack, move, or action that triggered the standby.